 Pre-processing Large Scale Data:

 The majority of data pre-processing is done with data capture, transformation, cleansing, and feature extraction in Data Science jobs.
-The transformation of raw data into standardised feature vectors necessitates this step.
+The transformation of raw data into standardized feature vectors necessitates this step.

 For data scientists, Hadoop makes large-scale data preparation simple.
 It includes tools such as MapReduce, PIG, and Hive for managing big amounts of data efficiently.